 Skip to main content

 wallet.ton.org is the self-custodial wallet developed by TON Core.
-It supports jettons, NFTs, TON DNS, TON Sites, TON Proxy, and TON Magic, and is available as a web app and browser extension.
+It supports jettons, NFTs, TON DNS, TON Sites, TON Proxy, and is available as a web app and browser extension.

 Key features